fabridamicelli/cronex.nvim/README.md

 - Accelerating extraction, for example, by using `ripgrep` to extract all crons in one shot (instead of iterating over lines)
 - Implementing the explainer in pure lua to avoid external calls

-The current `extract` logic is a bit rudimentary (partly because regex in lua are a bit trickier than normal, at least for me).
+The current `extract` logic is a bit rudimentary (partly because regex in lua are a bit trickier than normal (at least for me).
 Any improvement along those lines is more than welcome:)